nozwock/yanu/README.md

 > Due to the lack of code-signing, some anti-virus programs may falsely identify the program as malicious.
 I cannot afford expensive certificates to prevent this.
 Exercise caution if concerned and consider using tools like [virustotal.com](https://www.virustotal.com) or [hybrid-analysis.com](https://www.hybrid-analysis.com).

 ### Docker
-Go [here](https://github.com/nozwock/yanu/pkgs/container/yanu) and pull the container you'd like to use.
+Go [here](https://github.com/nozwock/yanu/pkgs/container/yanu) to pull the container you wish to use.
-Then it can be used as such:
+Once you have the container, you can use it like this:
    ```sh
       # Expecting 'prod.keys` in pwd
       docker run -v $(pwd)/prod.keys:/root/.switch/prod.keys -v $(pwd):/work ghcr.io/nozwock/yanu update --base '/path/to/base' --update '/path/to/update'